Last Updated: Feb 15, 2019

 As for the CPU cooler, we've gone for the Corsair Hydro H100i Pro as the previous $2000 build, which is a high-end cooler capable of keeping a high-end chip like the 9700K super cool even under load, and even under decent overclocks.
 Even though it is a liquid cooler, if you're a beginner building your first PC there's no need to panic, as it's an all-in-one cooler meaning that assembly is straightforward and it's absolutely nothing like building your own custom water cooling loop which is another thing entirely in terms of difficulty.
 The H100i Pro also has cool RGB lighting.

 850 watts from a quality PSU is enough power for a monster single GPU build like this

 To power a gaming PC you always want to choose a good-quality PSU, and the more you're spending on your components the more important this becomes.
 Risking a $300 set of PC parts by throwing in an average or straight-up low-quality no-name PSU is nothing compared to the potential calamity waiting to happen when you include a bad PSU in a powerful high-end system like this.
 But this is just common sense, so it should go without saying.
-So, for our current recommended 4K gaming PC under $2500 - a true beast of a system - we've once again gone for a very high-quality PSU in the EVGA SuperNova G3 80+ Gold which is also fully modular.
+So, for our current recommended 4K gaming PC under $2500 - a true beast of a system - we've once again gone for a high-quality EVGA SuperNova G3 80+ Gold model which is fully modular.
 As you'll see from the estimated power draw of this custom parts-list, this rig won't even use over 500 watts of power in the worst case, so 850 watts is way more than you need giving you a nice buffer to accommodate all sorts of future upgrades.

-While top of the range EVGA power supplies are great, and not just high-quality efficient units but good value for money too, another very safe choice in a PSU manufacturer is the mighty Seasonic, who have cult-like status in the DIY world.
-Their Focus models are excellent and won't let down a high-end 4K PC build like this, and are worth considering for an extreme 4K rig of this nature.
-I've only included the EVGA for the current recommended 4K gaming build as it's currently at a better price at the time of writing.
-Therefore, if you find the Seasonic for cheaper, I'd opt for it instead.
+While top of the range EVGA power supplies are great, and not just high-quality efficient units but good overall value for money too, another safe choice in a PSU manufacturer is the mighty Seasonic, who have cult-like status in the DIY world.
+Their Focus models are excellent and won't let down a high-end 4K PC build like this, and are worth considering instead of EVGA depending on current pricing and personal preference.